Insider (South Korean TV series)

 Insider (Korean: 인사이더) is a 2022 South Korean television series starring Kang Ha-neul, Lee Yoo-young, and Heo Sung-tae.
-It aired from June 8 to July 28, 2022 on JTBC's Wednesdays and Thursdays at 22:30 (KST) time slot for 16 episodes.
+It aired on JTBC from June 8 to July 28, 2022, every Wednesday and Thursday at 22:30 (KST) for 16 episodes.

 Synopsis

 The series revolves around a judicial trainee whose life turns upside down when he goes on an undercover investigation, and ends up struggling to try to recover his normal life.